iArunava/Blemger/README.md

 # Blemger

-Blemger is a Web Application that can be used to create a nice blend between two images.
-The blending works on color images that is Images with 3 planes Red, Green and Blue with the ability to control freely the ratio how each plane would effect the resulting blended image.
+Blemger is a Web Application that can be used to create a nice blend of two images.
+The blending works on color images that are Images with 3 planes Red, Green, and Blue with the ability to control freely the ratio of how each plane would affect the resulting blended image.

 The blending even works with images that differ in its height and width.
 [See more](#max-height-and-width-of-blemgered-image)